Ryan Smith (rugby union, born 1996): 2021

-Smith made his Super Rugby debut in Round 1 on 19 February, defeating the Waratahs 41–7 at Suncorp Stadium.
-He entered the match as a 68th minute substitute wearing jersey No. 19 and became Queensland Reds player #1357.
+Smith made his Super Rugby debut in Round 1 on 19 February in a 41–7 victory over the Waratahs at Suncorp Stadium.
+He entered the match as a 68th-minute substitute wearing jersey No. 19 and became Queensland Reds player #1357.
 Smith made his Super Rugby starting debut at lock in Round 6 against the Waratahs on 27 March.

 The Reds ended their ten-year championship drought and claimed the 2021 Super Rugby AU title on 8 May.
-Smith started at lock in the come-from-behind, 19–16 grand final victory over the Brumbies.
-At Queensland’s end of season awards lunch held at Sirromet winery, Mount Cotton on 18 July, Smith was named Rookie of the Year.
+Smith started at lock in the come-from-behind 19–16 grand final victory over the Brumbies.
+At Queensland’s end-of-season awards lunch held at Sirromet winery, Mount Cotton on 18 July, Smith was named Rookie of the Year.

 2022

 Smith scored his maiden Super Rugby try on 25 February, as Queensland claimed the Bob Templeton Cup in a rain-soaked match against the Waratahs.
-The try proved to be the Round 2 match-winner, with the Reds holding on to win 20–16, at Leichhardt Oval.
+The try proved to be the match-winner, with the Reds holding on to win 20–16 at Leichhardt Oval.

 Smith's first career try at home came after a 17-phase attack.
-He bounced out of an attempted tackle by Josh Dickson, was not held, and got back to his feet to score — putting the Reds ahead 19–13.
+He broke an attempted tackle by Josh Dickson, went to ground, then regained his feet to score, putting the Reds ahead 19–13.
 It wasn’t enough, however, as the Highlanders came back to win 27–19.

-Smith scored his second try in as many weeks, crossing in the 39th minute against the Blues on May 14.
-The try came off the back of a pick-and-go effort and brought his season total to a career-best three tries.
+Smith scored his second try in as many weeks, crossing in the 39th minute against the Blues on 14 May.
+The try came from a pick-and-go and brought his season total to a career-best three tries.

-As one of five QRU Indigenous Program ambassadors for the 2022 season, Smith took part in the Indigenous Round launch and photo shoot ahead of the clash against Moana Pasifika on May 20.
+As one of five QRU Indigenous Program ambassadors for the 2022 season, Smith took part in the Indigenous Round launch and photo shoot ahead of the clash against Moana Pasifika on 20 May.

 Smith won the 2022 "Spirit of the Reds" award.
-The Reds announced that Smith signed a two-year extension with the club on June 29.
+The Reds announced on 29 June that Smith had signed a two-year extension with the club.